What is a Sponsored Challenge?

 Benefits to Sponsoring a Challenge

-Over 600 students, from 50 colleges and universities participated at the 11th IREC in 2016!
+The 2023 Spaceport America Cup is expecting over 2,000 students, from 150 colleges and universities to participate!
+A RECORD level of attendance.
 The IREC provides these students an unparalleled outlet to demonstrate their mastery of traditional as well as innovative solutions to real-world aerospace design problems by designing, building, and flying actual launch vehicles and payloads!

 Furthermore, all sponsors are highly encouraged to conduct outreach at the SA Cup.
 Hosting a Challenge is a powerful marketing tool, showing the sponsoring organization's support for STEM education, while simultaneously highlighting the organizations products and services, and all for relatively low cost.